nuumio/docker-linux-cross-build-test-amd64-arm64/README.md

 # What goes wrong when running in VM

-In my system, when running in a VirtualBox VM, builds start to fail.
-Usually they fail either with `UnicodeEncodeError` from `gcc-wrapper.py` or with `Segmentation fault` and first fails usually happen in less than 15 minutes.
-If you inpect build logs from each round (`build-log-NNN.txt`) you may see something like this:
+In my system, when running in a VirtualBox VM (Win10 host, 8 cores, 16 GB memory), builds start to fail randomly.
+Usually they fail either with `UnicodeEncodeError` from `gcc-wrapper.py` or with `Segmentation fault` and first fails usually happen in less than 45 minutes.
+Sometimes it may take really long time and sometimes it may happen on the first round.
+If you inspect build logs from each round (`build-log-NNN.txt`) you may see something like this:

     Traceback (most recent call last):
         File "./scripts/gcc-wrapper.py", line 115, in <module>